-- Ensure access to appropriate accommodations including “assistive technologies” in the public school setting to SUPPORT students with dyslexia
+- Access to appropriate “assistive technologies” in the public school setting for students with dyslexia

 - The Dyslexia Amendments (2015-10-08-aac-amendments) to the Alabama Administrative Code were unanimously adopted by the Alabama State Board of Education on October 8, 2015.

 - The Dyslexia Amendments established a Dyslexia Advisory Council appointed by the Alabama State Board of Education and required the creation of a Dyslexia Resource Guide.